zbedo/single_cell_portal_core/README.md

 To enable the read-only service account:

-1. Create a new service account in your GCP project and grant it 'Storage Object Viewer' permission (see 'GCP Service Account keys' under 'DEPLOYING A PRIVATE INSTANCE' above for more information)
+1. Create a new service account in your GCP project and grant it 'Storage Object Viewer' permission (see 'GCP Service Account keys' under [DEPLOYING A PRIVATE INSTANCE](#local-development-or-deploying-a-private-instance) for more information)

 1. Export the JSON credentials to a file and save inside the portal home directory.
 1. When booting your instance (via `bin/boot_docker`), make sure to pass `-K (/path/to/readonly/credentials.json)`